klpod221/lesson-plan/WEB/Part3.md

     console.log("Operation completed");
   });

-// Promise.all - chờ tất cả promises hoàn thành
+// Promise.all - wait for all promises to complete
 Promise.all([fetchUsers(), fetchPosts(), fetchComments()])
   .then(([users, posts, comments]) => {
     console.log(users, posts, comments);